Massive open online course: Emergence of MOOC providers

 Dennis Yang, President of MOOC provider Udemy, suggested in 2013 that MOOCs were in the midst of a hype cycle, with expectations undergoing a wild swing.

-Since around the 2010's, the industry has an unusual structure, consisting of linked groups including MOOC providers, the larger non-profit sector, universities, related companies and venture capitalists.
+Since the 2010s, the industry has an unusual structure, consisting of linked groups including MOOC providers, the larger non-profit sector, universities, related companies and venture capitalists.
 The Chronicle of Higher Education lists the major providers as the non-profits Khan Academy and edX, and the for-profits Udacity and Coursera.

 The larger non-profit organizations include the Bill & Melinda Gates Foundation, the MacArthur Foundation, the National Science Foundation, and the American Council on Education.
 University pioneers include Stanford, Harvard, MIT, the University of Pennsylvania, Caltech, the University of Texas at Austin, the University of California at Berkeley, and San Jose State University.
 Related companies investing in MOOCs include Google and educational publisher Pearson PLC.
 Venture capitalists include Kleiner Perkins Caufield & Byers, New Enterprise Associates and Andreessen Horowitz.

 In the fall of 2011, Stanford University launched three courses.
 The first of those courses was Introduction Into AI, launched by Sebastian Thrun and Peter Norvig.
 Enrollment quickly reached 160,000 students.
 The announcement was followed within weeks by the launch of two more MOOCs, by Andrew Ng and Jennifer Widom.
 Following the publicity and high enrollment numbers of these courses, Thrun started a company he named Udacity and Daphne Koller and Andrew Ng launched Coursera.

 In January 2013, Udacity launched its first MOOCs-for-credit, in collaboration with San Jose State University.
 In May 2013, the company announced the first entirely MOOC-based master's degree, a collaboration between Udacity, AT&T and the Georgia Institute of Technology, costing $7,000, a fraction of its normal tuition.